When I Close My Eyes (Keith Palmer song)

 "When I Close My Eyes" is a country music song written by Nettie Musick and Mark Alan Springer.
 It was originally recorded by Keith Palmer on his 1991 self-titled debut album, and later by Restless Heart singer Larry Stewart on his 1993 debut album Down the Road.
 Kenny Chesney later recorded it on his 1996 album, Me and You.
-Released in December 1996 as that album's third and final single, it peaked at #2 on the Hot Country Singles & Tracks (now Hot Country Songs) chart, giving Chesney his fifth Top 40 country hit.
+Released in December 1996 as that album's third and final single, it peaked at No. 2 on the Hot Country Singles & Tracks (now Hot Country Songs) chart, giving Chesney his fifth top 40 country hit.
 Rhonda Vincent later covered the song on her album Back Home Again in 2000.

 Critical reception

-Stephen Thomas Erlewine of Allmusic described Kenny Chesney's rendition of the song as "a great soft rock crossover, tuneful and easy but never forced and not dripping with sentiment.".
-Deborah Evans Price of Billboard Magazine reviewed the song favorably, calling it "another pretty ballad."
+Stephen Thomas Erlewine of AllMusic described Kenny Chesney's rendition of the song as "a great soft rock crossover, tuneful and easy but never forced and not dripping with sentiment."
+Deborah Evans Price of Billboard magazine reviewed the song favorably, calling it "another pretty ballad."
 Price also described the production as having "a simple, understated quality that places the focus on the lovelorn lyric and Chesney's evocative vocals."